StoneOrbits/VortexEngine/docs/savefile_format.md

 parent: Vortex Engine
 ---

-# Savefile Format
+# Vortex Savefiles

-The Vortex Engine uses a specific format to save and transfer modes on your Vortex Devices.
-Understanding this format can help you better understand how devices share modes and translate each others modes.
+Vortex Engine uses a custom format to save and transfer modes, the savefile for a mode can be acquired various different ways and it can be represented in different formats.

+The important thing to understand is the savefiles can be transferred across devices and adjusted to fit any device with any number of leds.

-## Overview
+## Savefile Contents

-The savefile format is a binary format that stores the state of your Vortex Device.
-This includes the current mode list and any other settings that your device may have.
+The general idea of a savefile is to store the data that represents the blinking patterns and colorsets that make up a mode.
+Since a device can have many leds a mode must contain a pattern and colorset for each led on the device.

+## Acquring and Sharing Savefiles

+Depending on the device being used, the savefile for modes can usually be acquired through https://lightshow.lol

-The savefile can be produced by connecting the device to the editor and pulling all modes from the device into the editor then navigating to File > Export to save the entire mode list as a .vortex file.
+Simply connecting the device and then loading the modes from the device will give access to the mode savefiles directly on lightshow.lol.
+These modes can be then shared on [Vortex Community](https://vortex.community)

-There are technically two kinds of savefiles, a .vortex file is a full vortex savefile which contains the engine version, all global device settings, and all modes on the device.

-There is another kind of savefile, a .vtxmode savefile contains just the contents of a single mode along with the engine version.
-When transferring modes accross devices with the modesharing menu only a vtxmode is transferred.

-It is up to you to decide which save to use for whatever circumstances you may face.
-If you want to just share a single mode with a friend then you might send them a link to the vtxmode file, where as if you wanted to share your entire set you might save a .vortex savefile.

 ## Mode Stretching and Chopping

-When a mode is transferred from one device to another there is a step which must occur on the receiving device.
-After the mode has been received and while it is being loaded, the receiving device must make a decision based on the number of leds present in the mode savefile, and the number of leds the device currently exposes.
+When a mode is transferred from one device to another a step occurs on the receiving device.

+The receiving device will look at the number of leds in the mode, and compare that to the number of leds on the receiving device.

-If the led count is different between an incoming savefile and the actual device led count, then "stretching" or "chopping" rules are applied.
+If the led count is different between an incoming savefile and the actual device led count, then *stretching* or *chopping* rules are applied.

-The "stretching" rule will apply to a receiver which has more leds than then mode it received, it will repeat the smaller mode across the larger set of leds however many times necessary to fill the leds.
-For example an orbit receiving a duo mode would repeat that 2 led mode 14 times across it's leds.

-The "chopping" rule will apply when a receiver has less leds than the mode it has received, this will simply chop off the remaining leds and only use the ones which fit on the device.
-For example an orbit mode (28 leds) sent to a wired gloveset (10 leds) would chop the remaining 18 leds off and only use the first 10.

-## Compatibility

-The savefile format is designed to be forward and backward compatible.
-This means that savefiles created by older versions of the Vortex Engine can be read by newer versions, and vice versa.
-However, some features may not be available if you load a savefile created by a newer version of the Vortex Engine on an older version.

-## Conclusion

-Understanding the savefile format can help you better understand how your Vortex Device works.
-However, you don't need to worry about the details of the format unless you're interested in the inner workings of the Vortex Engine.
-The engine handles all the details for you, so you can focus on creating amazing light shows.
+The *stretching* rule will repeat a smaller mode across a larger number of leds.

+The *chopping* rule will trim a larger mode to fit on a smaller number of leds.